-- Symmetries are manifest in the spectrum and interactions.
-Their study greatly simplifies the dynamics. - In nature, local symmetries determine the fundamental interactions!
+- actions.
+Their study greatly simplifies the dynamics.
+Symmetries are manifest in the spectrum and inter- - tal interactions!
+In nature, local symmetries determine the fundamen-

 1.2.
 Quantization and perturbation theory.

 We start from Schrodinger versus interaction/Heisenberg picture in Quantum Mechanics.